 Innate immune responses are often accompanied by inflammation .

 Adaptive immunity describes slower immune responses, including the production of immune cells that produce specific antibodies to target and remove a particular microorganism .

-Adaptive immunity results in the production of memory T lymphocytes and B lymphocytes that are able to specifically target a particular infection.
-These lymphocytes continue to circulate and quickly recognise and remove the virus or bacteria when it is next encountered .
+Adaptive immunity results in the production of memory T lymphocytes (cells that have previously encountered an antigen and have "experience" fighting infections) and B lymphocytes (which produce antibodies) that are able to specifically target a particular infection.
+These lymphocytes continue to circulate and quickly recognise and remove the particular virus or bacteria when they are next encountered .

-Autoimmunity is an immune response against the self and usually involves T and B lymphocytes.
-The particular targeted protein or structure is called the self-antigen .
+Autoimmunity is an immune response against the self that usually involves T and B lymphocytes.
+The particular protein or structure targeted by the T and B lymphocytes is called the self-antigen .

 Antibodies that react against self-antigens are called autoantibodies.
 In some autoimmune diseases, autoantibodies are the direct cause of tissue damage.
 In others, autoantibodies may be present without causing injury .